froko/create-vite-ts/README.md

 - Playwright
 - None (if you don't want to benefit from e2e and component testing)

+## Available component explorers

+- Storybook
+- Ladle (only React)
+- None (if you don't want to benefit from isolated component visualization)

 ## npm scripts

 ### Available in all templates: